How to apply

 The visa process

-- The first step is to apply for the programme of your choice at the International Study Centre, and receive an offer.
-This is worth 30 points.
+- Apply for the programme of your choice at the International Study Centre, and receive an offer.

 - You will then pay a deposit and CAS payment.

-- You will be issued a CAS, which is worth a further 10 points.
+- You will be issued a CAS.
 This means you can apply for your visa.

 - You may be invited to a credibility interview.